ecaradec/j86/README.md

 }
 ```

-Here is a while loop test:
+And a while loop one:
 ```
 FUNCTION main() : INT32 {
     LET a : INT32 = 0;